hyperledger/fabric-sdk-java/README.md

 ## Working with the Fabric Vagrant environment
 Vagrant is NOT required if your OS has Docker support and all the requirements needed to build directly in your environment.
-For non Vagrant envrionment, the steps would be the same as below minus those parts involving Vagrant.
+For non Vagrant environment, the steps would be the same as below minus those parts involving Vagrant.
  Do the following if you want to run the Fabric components ( peer, orderer, fabric-ca ) in Vagrant:

   ```